 That’s what homemaking is all about, after all.
 For them, you are home.

-Encourage this by welcoming your child with open arms, whatever the circumstance, and listen to their problems.
+Encourage this by welcoming your child with open arms, whatever the circumstance, and listening to their problems.
 They may seem small or petty to you, but if you dismiss the small ones, then they won’t go to you for the big ones.

-3. Your child discusses thoughts and feelings with you without fearing judgment
+3. Your child discusses thoughts and feelings with you without fearing judgment.

 This means you and your child have an accepting, open, and flexible relationship.

 Some parents unwittingly make the mistake of restricting communication between them and their children.
-This can be by overreacting to their children’s thoughts or feelings, or by telling their kids to shut up when kids criticise them.
+This can be by overreacting to their children’s thoughts or feelings, or by telling their kids to shut up when kids criticize them.

 If they say something like “I don’t like brushing my teeth,” you don’t need to scold them about it.
 Ask them why first and tell them nicely what would happen if they don’t brush their teeth.
 Having healthy, decent discussions with your children helps build respect between the two of you.

-4. Your feedback is non-critical and non-labeling
+4. Your feedback is non-critical and non-labeling.

 A good parent avoids labels like “naughty,” “ugly,” “greedy,” “lazy,” “fat,” or “bad.”
 Parents should also avoid labels or stereotypes by pointing out something as too “girly” or “boyish.”

-5. You encourage your child to pursue interests and talents
+5. You encourage your child to pursue interests and talents.

 When children pursue their interests and practice their talents, they feel a sense of achievement.
 It gives them something to focus on, not because they were forced to do something, but because their interest resonates with what they want and who they are.

-It’s not good to direct your child’s interest to fulfil your unrealized dreams and needs.
+It’s not good to direct your child’s interest to fulfill your unrealized dreams and needs.
 Forcing them to excel at something they don’t want can only lead to disaster, even when they appear to be doing well.

-A good parent guides their child’s behaviour by setting down healthy boundaries and limits.
+A good parent guides their child’s behavior by setting down healthy boundaries and limits.
 Without knowing their boundaries and limits, children grow up either entitled or unable to tell when people or walking all over them.

 Teach them that there are limits to what they can do to/with other people, and there are limits to what people can do to/with them.
 They can’t just take their classmate’s stuff.
 That’s a boundary.
 And certainly, their classmates can’t just take their stuff as well.
 That’s a boundary, too.

-These boundaries range from ethical and moral boundaries, to etiquette (respectful language), to routines (brushing their teeth).
+These boundaries range from ethical and moral boundaries to etiquette (respectful language), to routines (brushing their teeth).

-7. You fix your mistakes
+7. You accept your mistakes and fix them.